ideamartio/documentation/Getting Started/installation.md

   - offline simulator which you can test your apps

 ### Server Requirments
-ideamart officially support PHP and Java programming languages
+ideamart officially support PHP,Java,Go,NodeJs and Python programming languages

 ##### php requirments
 PHP >= 5.6 is supported

 ##### Java requirments
-...
+Java version 1.6.0 or upper

 ### Installation

-If you have PHP installed locally or a server and you would like to use PHP's built-in development server to serve your application,
+You can download/clone sample code libraries to your local machine or you can directly clone idemart code libraries to your server

+make sure that yiu have all the dependencies installed in your preferred deployent environment.

 ```sh
 $ git clone <<ideamart url>>